oSharpey/cyber-obsidian/year-1/NCCD/network defence.md

 - Not using a consistent approach
 - Not properly securing the DMZ (perimeter firewall)
 - Not properly isolating the segments
+- Not taking into account the mobile and remote workforce